Oseias-maker/reprography-nodejs/docs/rest_api_client/README-en.md

 * #### DELETE: delete information;
 * #### PUT: Record updates.

+### What is a Rest API ?

+##### Therefore, a REST API Client Service is a Business Process used to call the REST APIs and process the response accordingly.
+And you can call RESTAPIClient Business Process to access any REST web service.

-##### Rest, which is the abbreviation of Representational State Transfer, is a set of restrictions used so that HTTP requests meet the guidelines defined in the architecture.
+###### Note: Rest, which is short for Representational State Transfer, is a set of restrictions used so that HTTP requests meet the guidelines defined in the architecture.